lpaolini/AccentaG4/README.md

 ## Arduino MCU: [Watterott RPI-UNO-HAT](https://learn.watterott.com/hats/rpi-uno-hat/)

+[RPI-UNO-HAT](https://shop.watterott.com/RPi-UNO-HAT-Raspberry-Pi-Arduino-Erweiterung_1) is a very nice Raspberry Pi HAT fully compatible with Arduino UNO.
+It features standard headers and serial communication between Raspberry Pi and Arduino, so it's possible to program and reset the Atmel MCU from the Raspberry.

+In practice, Raspberry Pi + RPI-UNO-HAT = **Arduino Yún on steroids**!

-The Arduino UNO compatible board is responsible for the following tasks:
+The MCU is responsible for the following tasks:

-- monitor panel hardware signals (PA, INT, SET, ABORT), update local state and send updates to MPU
+- monitor Accenta G4 panel hardware signals (PA, INT, SET, ABORT), update local state and send updates to MPU
+- provide bidirectional serial connectivity with Accenta G4 keypad bus
 - listen to the keypad bus for incoming messages, update local state and send updates to MPU
 - listen to MPU for virtual keystrokes and send emulated keypad messages over the keypad bus
 - listen to MPU for status queries and send local status